dbieber/davidbieber.com/hugo/content/snippets/2024-03-04-conversational-spaced-repetition.md

 However, the target unit of knowledge might not be traditional spaced repetition cards; it might be something new.
 This leads us to the next question: what is the desired unit of knowledge?

-**Does this system require two-sided flashcards, the same as for regular Anki-style spaced repetition, or does the conversational nature of this proposal admit a different unit of material.**
+**Does this system require two-sided flashcards, the same as for regular Anki-style spaced repetition, or does the conversational nature of this proposal admit a different unit of material?**

 Let's brainstorm the alternatives.
 (A) Traditional two-sided flashcards.
 (B) Statements of facts.
 (C) Arbitrary text, which could contain questions and answers or could just be a passage with the material.
 (D) A pointer into the original conversation, e.g. a document URL and a span.
 The reason we have so many more choices is that our use of LLMs for the system affords us great flexibility in how we represent information.
 LLMs are versatile and can process arbitrary text.
 The degree of reliability we get out of an LLM might vary according to the representation we select, but each of these four choices is reasonable and worthy of consideration.